roman-zug/Matthew-Effect/README.md

 # Matthew-Effect

-This repository contains MATLAB files used for a theoretical model in a scientific paper.
+This repository contains MATLAB files used to develop the model and to create the figures in the paper "Luck can explain the positive link between fecundity and
+longevity: The Matthew effect in social insects and beyond".
 The code implements the model, performs simulations, and analyzes the results.

 ## Repository Structure
 - `main.m` – Runs the main analysis.
-- `model.m` – Defines the theoretical model.
-- `simulation.m` – Runs simulations based on the model.
-- `analysis.m` – Processes and analyzes simulation results.
-- `data/` – (Optional) Stores example datasets if applicable.
+- `find_optimum.m` - Function to find the optimal x value

 ## Usage
 1. Clone the repository: